 West Coast giant snails

-Our native giant carnivorous snails live in alpine areas, so are under less threat from stoats and possums, which prefer warmer climes.
+Some of our native giant carnivorous snails live in alpine areas, so are under less threat from stoats and possums, which prefer warmer climes.
 Rising temperatures could allow pests such as possums to move into alpine areas, threatening the survival of the snails and other alpine species.

 The temperature during incubation of the tuatara's eggs determines the sex of tuatara offspring.
 If the temperature is above 21 degrees Celsius all the offspring will be male.
 Increased temperatures due to climate change could have a serious impact on the tuatara's ability to reproduce.

 Research has shown that if surface sea temperatures rise hoki populations will decrease.